kevinpirola/pogobot/README.md

  * `-a` to specify the login method (it can be either ptc or google)
  * `-o` to specify how you want the list of pokemon to be ordered (ab: alphabetically, IV: by IV, cp: by CP, name)

+To save the output in a file just add `> filename.txt` to the command.